TZstatsADS/Fall2021-Project1-dipeshjp/README.md

 Term: Fall 2021

-+ Projec title: Is There Gender Bias In Philosophical Texts?
++ Project title: Is There Gender Bias In Philosophical Texts?
 + This project is conducted by Dipesh Patel

 + Project summary: We are interested in examining if there is pronoun bias present throughout the history of philosophy.
 We conclude that there is a bias towards male associated pronouns.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
-This folder is orgarnized as follows.
+This folder is organized as follows.

 ```
 proj/